jamestiotio/esc/pset/pset6/README.md

 # Problem Set 6 Source Code Location

-Since most, if not all, of the source code used for Problem Set 6 is from the cohort exercises, they are all combined and located in one location under the [`cohort/week11`](../../cohort/week11) directory of this repository.
+Since most, if not all, of the source code used for Problem Set 6 are from the cohort exercises, they are all combined and located in one location under the [`cohort/week11`](../../cohort/week11) directory of this repository.